Home » Education and Classroom » How Do I Create an Autism Homeschool Schedule?

 The answer to a question like this depends on your local laws and guidelines for homeschooling a child.
 If you are unaware of your local laws (in the USA) you can find most of them through the Home School Legal Defense Association (HSLDA).
 They also have links to other homeschooling resources, homeschool curriculum, special needs, and autism homeschool resources.

-Most states require the core subjects such as language, arts, math, social studies, science, and electives.
-The great thing about homeschool electives is that they can follow the child’s interests and skills that may need to be worked on like social skills, life skills, and can allow flexibility for daily life therapies the child has like ABA therapy.
+Most states require core subjects such as language, arts, math, social studies, science, and electives.
+The great thing about homeschool electives is that they can follow the child’s interests and skills that may need to be worked on, like social skills and life skills, and can allow flexibility for daily life therapies the child has, like ABA therapy.

 It is always a good idea to look and know the local laws for homeschooling a child.
-It can help prevent misunderstandings, legal matters, and ensure that your child is receiving all possible resources and programs that could benefit their education.
+It can help prevent misunderstandings and legal matters and ensure that your child is receiving all possible resources and programs that could benefit their education.

 Are there items to look for when checking out a potential homeschooling curriculum?

-A good start would be to look out for a curriculum that meets the requirements of where you live, that contains elements that would be appealing to your child such as beautiful pictures and colorful pages, and also taking into account your child’s interests and skills.
+A good start would be to look for a curriculum that meets the requirements of where you live, contains elements that would appeal to your child, such as beautiful pictures and colorful pages, and also takes into account your child’s interests and skills.
 If you have found a curriculum that meets these requirements, then it could be a great match for your homeschooled child.

-There are homeschool curriculums that allow parents to try it out for a little bit of time, like a month, to see if it is a great fit.
-If the curriculum you are interested in doesn’t have this option, it is always recommended to check the curriculum out on YouTube or search for curriculum reviews to see what would benefit your child.
+• There are homeschool curriculums that allow parents to try them out for a short time, like a month, to see if they are a great fit.
+If the curriculum you are interested in doesn’t have this option, it is always recommended to check it out on YouTube or search for curriculum reviews to see what would benefit your child.

 Another thing to keep in mind is how you would like to present your homeschool for the year.
 Will it be exclusively through hands-on activities and books, through the computer, co-op opportunities, or a mixture of all of the above and more options and opportunities?

-One thing that has helped me decide how we’re going to enjoy our curriculum from year to year is the fact that I know my children are kinesthetic and auditory learners, meaning that they do best when they have hands-on projects and have always enjoyed me reading to them, discussing, and reciting lessons for the day.
+One thing that has helped me decide how we’re going to enjoy our curriculum from year to year is the fact that I know my children are kinesthetic and auditory learners.
+This means that they do best when they have hands-on projects.
+They have always enjoyed me reading to them, discussing, and reciting lessons for the day.
 I also evaluate and try to stick to the overall plan I’ve had for our homeschool and where I would like to see my children when they reach high school and beyond.

 Is homeschooling my child with autism right for us?

-Having children with special needs and figuring out and creating an education program that would best benefit them has come with challenges, and those have been overcome through studying my children and figuring out what their needs and interests are and following those.
+Having children with special needs and figuring out and creating an education program that would best benefit them has come with challenges, but those have been overcome through studying my children, figuring out what their needs and interests are, and following those.

 The great thing about homeschooling a child with autism is that it doesn’t have to be difficult and can be very affordable.
-It is always dependent on what curriculum is chosen and what the vision and goals are for the homeschool year.
+The curriculum chosen and the vision and goals for the homeschool year are always dependent on each other.

 Homeschooling a child with autism is very realistic and doable for families with the right homeschool resources, plan, schedule, information, and attitude.
 The sky is the limit and when our children with special needs receive the support and education they need.
 It is amazing to witness them soar to new heights and fall in love with learning.